 The Uniting and Strengthening America By Providing Appropriate Tools Required to Intercept and Obstruct Terrorism Act of 2001 requires that financial institutions establish and maintain compliance programs to guard against money laundering activities, and requires the Secretary of the U.S. Treasury ("Treasury") to prescribe regulations in connection with anti-money laundering policies of financial institutions.
 The Financial Crimes Enforcement Network ("FinCEN"), an agency of the Treasury, has announced that it is likely that such regulations would subject certain pooled investment vehicles to enact anti-money laundering policies.
 It is possible that there could be promulgated legislation or regulations that would require our Sponsor or its service providers to share information with governmental authorities with respect to prospective investors in connection with the establishment of anti-money laundering procedures.
-Such legislation and/or regulations could require us to implement additional restrictions on the transfer of shares of our common stock to comply with such legislation and/or regulations, or as is necessary to comply with any customer identification programs required by FinCEN and/or the SEC.
-In the event of delay or failure by a prospective stockholder to produce any information required for verification purposes, an application for, or transfer of, shares of our common stock may be refused.
-We will not have the ability to reject a transfer of shares of our common stock where all necessary information is provided and any other applicable transfer requirements, including those imposed under the transfer provisions of our charter, are satisfied.
+Such legislation and/or regulations could require us to implement additional restrictions on the transfer of shares of our common stock to comply with such legislation and/or regulations.
+We reserve the right to request such information as is necessary to verify the identify of prospective stockholders and the source of the payment of subscription monies, or as is necessary to comply with any customer identification purposes, an application for, or transfer of, shares of our common stock may be refused.
+We will not have the ability to reject a transfer of sure of our common stock where all necessary information is provided and any other applicable transfer requirements, including those imposed under the transfer provisions of our common stock where all necessary information is provided and any other applicable transfer requirements, including those imposed under the transfer provisions of our common stock where all necessary information is provided and any other applicable transfer requirements, including those imposed under the transfer provisions of our common stock where all necessary informati

-By purchasing shares in this offering, you are bound by the arbitration provisions contained in our subscription agreement which limits your ability to bring class action lawsuits or seek remedy on a class basis.
+By purchasing shares of our common stock in this offering, you are bound by the arbitration provisions contained in our subscription agreement and our bylaws, which limit your ability to bring class action lawsuits or seek remedy on a class basis, including with respect to securities law claims.

-By purchasing shares in this offering, investors agree to be bound by the arbitration provisions contained in Section 12 of our subscription agreement.
-Such arbitration provision applies to claims that may be made regarding this offering and, among other things, limits the ability of investors to bring class action lawsuits or similarly seek remedy on a class basis.
+By purchasing shares of our common stock in this offering, investors agree to be bound by the arbitration provisions contained in our subscription agreement and our bylaws.
+Such arbitration provisions apply to claims under the U.S. federal securities laws and to all claims that are related to the company, including with respect to this offering, our shares, our holdings, our ongoing operations and the management of our investments, among other matters, and limit the ability of investors to bring class action lawsuits or similarly seek remedy on a class basis.
+Furthermore, because the arbitration provisions are contained in our bylaws, such arbitration provisions will also apply to any purchasers of shares in a secondary transaction.